What is Ibuprofen?

 • NSAIDs like ibuprofen can cause kidney problems, especially in dehydrated individuals or those with Dehydration, heart, or kidney disease.

-• Ibuprofen can increase the risk of stomach bleeding, especially when combined with alcohol or tobacco.
+• Taking ibuprofen can raise the chance of stomach bleeding, especially when used with alcohol or tobacco.

 • Older individuals are more susceptible to kidney issues, heart attack, and stroke when taking ibuprofen.